MEXT Joint Usage / Research Center

 Application guidelines / Application forms

-Call for RIMD Joint Research Projects for FY2020
+Call for RIMD Joint Research Projects for FY2021

 【Joint research projects 】

-- 1. General projects: approx. 20 projects from biological response and host factor researches (short-term)
+- 1. General Project: approx. 20 projects from biological response/host factor researches, and basic biological researches (short-term)

-- 2. Specific projects: approx. 10 projects from infection and pathogen researches (short-term)
+- 2. Specific Project: approx. 10 projects from infection and pathogen researches (short-term)

-- 3. Projects for joint research promotion (short-term): approx. 5 projects held within budget*This program supports the startups of new Joint Research Projects.
+- 3. Project for Joint Research Promotion (short-term): approx. 5 projects held within budget*This program supports the startups of new Joint Research Projects.
 New applications will be prioritized.

 Joint Base Projects